clementpoiret/HSF/README.rst

 Please be aware that we do not tested all possible configurations, as HSF has been tested only on CPU and CUDA on Linux (Debian-based and Arch-based distros).

+Since v1.0.0, HSF also provides a `DeepSparse backend <https://neuralmagic.com/technology/>`_ which can be used in conjunction with pruned and int8 quantized models to deliver a much faster CPU inference speed (see [Hardware Acceleration](user-guide/configuration.md) section).

 Table of Contents...
 ====================